kabelsea/go-scrapy/README.md

 # go-scrapy
 A scrapy implementation in Go.
+(Work in progres)